uic-library/Python_Intro/_episodes/00-setup.md

 ### Practice Code:
-Remember to save a copy in your drive!(Click on FIle -> Save a copy in Drive)
+Remember to save a copy in your drive!(Click on File -> Save a copy in Drive)

 https://colab.research.google.com/drive/1BmqEY-rBiJGfmUxsUwxr0-nSVL1zPSwt?usp=sharing